 Supportive but comfortable is the preferred place to be for most intermediate and advanced skiers.
 As we mention above, your liner will conform to your feet, so don’t be too concerned if it feels snug at first (but make sure it’s not overly restricting or that your toes aren't smooshed against the hard-sided shell.).

 Heat-moldable liners can be custom fit to your feet in a ski shop that has the necessary equipment (styles and equipment can vary between boot brands).
-This is a nice way to get the liner to fit your feet right out of the box, but isn’t mandatory for most folks.
+This is a nice way to get the liner to fit your feet right out of the box, but isn’t mandatory for many folks.
 You can get much of the same fitting accomplished just by wearing the liners around the house or in a few early season ski days.
 That being said, it's a useful tool that helps dial in comfort quickly and effectively.

 To start, it’s helpful to know that buckles and strap designs do not vary dramatically between brands.
 The buckle systems on most downhill ski boots follow a similar methodology: two buckles across the foot, one at the bend near the ankle and another along the shin.
 Look for buckles made mostly with aluminum for greater durability (plastic is cheaper but a bit more prone to breaking).
 Some boots try and cut some weight by removing the buckle at the ankle, but for downhill purposes when total boot weight isn’t as important, we find it well worth having the more supportive four aluminum buckle design.